Rules and Regulations

 Students are required to submit to the Dean’s office an application for progression for a degree program (major) or an application for an extension by the deadline.
 Deadlines will be posted on the College of Engineering website at http://progression.engr.wisc.edu and emailed to students in the College of Engineering.

 - Full-time student: One carrying at least a minimum credit load of 12 credits.
 All students are expected to be full-time unless they have the permission of the Dean to be part-time.
-A student carrying less than the minimum credit load without the Dean’s permission will be placed on probation at the end of the semester.
+A student carrying less than the minimum credit load without the Dean’s permission will be placed on part-time warning at the end of the semester.

 - Part-time student: One who has the Dean’s permission to carry less than a minimum credit load (Regulation 9.F.).